Tin Pan South Songwriters Festival

 The Tin Pan South Songwriters Festival is an annual festival of songwriters in Nashville, Tennessee.
 It was established by the 4,000-member Nashville Songwriters Association International (NSAI) in 1993.
-The festival is typically a five-day session for songwriters including nights of "songwriter in the round" shows held at 10 or so venues around the city, usually Nashville's top singer/songwriter hotspots.
+It is typically a five-day session for songwriters including nights of "songwriter in the round" shows held at 10 or so venues around the city, usually Nashville's top singer/songwriter hotspots.
 According to Tennessean writer Dave Paulson, the festival allows country music's rising stars to take the stage alongside their closest collaborators.
 The festival is not about country music per se — it includes all genres of music, and features both professional and amateur composers in the U.S. and abroad.
 The name was derived from Tin Pan Alley, a district of Manhattan near West 28th Street, where music publishers flourished as far back as 1885.
 As of 2019, Tin Pan South is "the world's largest songwriter festival" according to the Nashville Convention & Visitors Corporation.
-The 31st annual (2023) event will feature performances by hundreds of songwriters.
+Over the years, major stars have participated in Tin Pan South, including Loretta Lynn, Garth Brooks, Art Garfunkel, Carole King, and Donna Summer.